grantmacken/glider/src/data/localhost/docs/xqerl-code.md

 ## Compile Module Order

-When we invoke `make` the restXQ modules will compile after other XQuery library modules.
+When we invoke `make` the restXQ modules found in the `routes` will compile after other XQuery library modules.
 We do this because the restXQ library will often import other libraries, so we need to compile these libraries first.